mspnp/aks-baseline/11-validation.md

-# End-to-End Validation
+# End-to-end validation

-Now that you have a workload deployed, the [ASP.NET Core Docker sample web app](./10-workload.md), you can start validating and exploring this reference implementation of the [AKS Baseline cluster](./).
+Now that you have a workload deployed, the [ASP.NET Core Docker sample web app](./10-workload.md), you can start validating and exploring this reference implementation of the [AKS baseline cluster](./).
 In addition to the workload, there are some observability validation you can perform as well.

-## Validate the Web App
+## Validate the web app

 This section will help you to validate the workload is exposed correctly and responding to HTTP requests.